GeorgeChen-666/lru-cache/README.md

 ## What's New <a name="section-news"></a>
+### Version 3.2.0
+* LruCache methods `get` and `getWithoutLruChange` now take custom entry getter as optional third argument.
+    * If provided, a custom entry getter takes precedence over one set by `setEntryGetter`

 ### Version 3.1.0
 * New LruCache method `setEntryGetter`
     * Use it to set a function that provides a key-value-alternateKeys object (as expected by `set`)